HYROX New York

 Race spotlight

-NYU Langone Health HYROX NYC returns with a double-weekend takeover of Manhattan’s waterfront — 8 days of racing across back-to-back weekends spanning May 28–31 and June 4–7.
+NYU Langone Health HYROX NYC returns with a double-weekend takeover of Manhattan’s waterfront — 10 days of racing across back-to-back weekends spanning May 28–June 1 and June 3–7.
 Located at Pier 76, one of the most iconic urban HYROX venues worldwide.

 Whether you’re chasing a late season World Champs ticket to Stockholm, a PB in the city that never sleeps, or just the experience of racing against the skyline — NYC delivers the big stage energy every time.